-However, many established producers of Triple Sec can be found at the upper end of the scale.
+However, many established producers of Triple Sec can are at the upper end of the scale.
 For instance, Combier, Cointreau, and the closely related Grand Marnier all have an alcohol content of 40%.

-Popular Curaçao brands, in turn, usually clock in somewhere below 28% vol. If you take, for example, Bols, Drillaud, or DeKuyper's Blue Curaçao, you will find them between 15 and 27% ABV.
+Popular Curaçao brands, in turn, usually clocking in somewhere below 28% vol. If you take, for example, Bols, Drillaud, or DeKuyper's Blue Curaçao, you will find them between 15 and 27% ABV.

-Triple Sec and Curaçao are commonly produced with a neutral base spirit that gets infused with the peels from oranges.
+Triple Sec and Curaçao are produced with a neutral spirit base that gets infused with the peels from oranges.

 Originally, Curaçao was produced only from the Laraha oranges growing on the island of Curaçao.
-But only Señor & Co., located on Curaçao, is still doing that.
+But only Señor & Co., located in Curaçao, is still doing that.